Pet Health Center

 Does that mean more frequent boosters would be even better?

 No. Giving vaccines too frequently (less than 2 weeks apart) does not give the body time to respond properly to the vaccines.
 If a vaccine booster is given too soon, the body’s immune response to the first vaccine will interfere with the response to the second vaccine; thus, you do not get the desired “booster” effect from the second vaccine that makes the immune response stronger.
+Although ideally vaccines should be separated by at least 2 week intervals, it should be noted that some shelters may have to give vaccines at closer intervals due to circumstances unique to shelter environments.
+Your veterinarian can let you know if they feel any additional boosters should be given after adopting a pet.

 Does vaccinating my pet guarantee it will never get that disease?